YetiTool/console-raspi3b-plus-platform/README.md

 sudo plymouth-set-default-theme -R spinfinity
 ```
 ...where spinfinity can be swapped to <details, fade-in, glow, script, solar, spinfinity, spinner, text, tribar>

-Replace `/usr/share/plymouth/debian-logo.png` with new image
+* Replace `/usr/share/plymouth/debian-logo.png` with new splashscreen image

 # Silent boot procedure
 Note!!
 Last step, since after doing this, you'll loose the console on tty after boot.
 You can swap tty's (terminals) though (CTRL+ALT+F<1-6>) to see one.